-- Student credit cards.
 This is a great option for college students because that is exactly who these cards are designed for: students like you who don’t have any credit.
 Many of these cards come with promotions and rewards.
-The downside to student credit cards is that they have low credit limits and often extremely high interest rates.
+The downside to student credit cards is that they have low credit limits and often extremely high-interest rates.
 This shouldn’t be a deterrent if your main goal for having a student credit card is to build your credit.
-Simply be sure to make your payments on time and in full every month to avoid the negative side effects of surpassed credit limits and high interest rates.
+Simply be sure to make your payments on time and in full every month to avoid the negative side effects of surpassed credit limits and high-interest rates.

-- Store credit cards.
 Store credit cards can be great because they require very little credit to open and may offer benefits like reward points, special deals, and coupons.
 They can be a terrific way for people with little to no credit to prove they can be responsible with their money.
-The downside to store credit cards is, like student credit cards, they typically have high interest rates.
+The downside to store credit cards is, like student credit cards, they typically have high-interest rates.
 You can avoid this penalty easily by making payments on time and in full.

 Ways to build credit with a credit card

 By using your credit card strategically, you can start building a positive credit score.

 - Avoid accumulating interest.
 It’s a myth that you need a balance on your card to build your credit.
 By paying off your balance in full every month, you avoid accruing interest, which can really dig you into a hole and get you into a bad cycle of always having debt.